lit/lit.dev/packages/lit-dev-content/site/docs/templates/expressions.md

 If `this.imagePath` or `this.imageFile` is not defined, the `src` attribute should not be set or an invalid network request will occur.

-Lit's [nothing](/docs/api/templates/#nothing) sentinel value addresses this by removing the attribute when any part of it contains `nothing`.
+Lit's [nothing](/docs/api/templates/#nothing) sentinel value addresses this by removing the attribute when any expression in the attribute value evaluates to `nothing`.

 ```js
 html`<img src="/images/${this.imagePath ?? nothing}/${this.imageFile ?? nothing}">`;